Bios-Marcel/cordless/README.md

 In order to find the location of the configuration file, simply run cordless via your terminal and check the output, as it will tell you, where its configuration file lies.

+The token will be saved on your machine, but it won't be encrypted, so be careful with your configuration file.